 - Discover that coil anodized aluminum and it’s processing does not have any detrimental impacts on our health and environment

-This session is FREE to attend and will be located in the Technical Knowhow Learning Center inside the Exhibit Hall.
+This session is FREE to attend and located in the Technical Know-how Learning Center inside the Expo Hall.
 Availability is on a first-come, first-serve basis, and space is limited.

 VP Global Sales and Marketing: 42 years of Sales/Marketing experience, 32 years focused within the architectural industry.
 Sales responsibilities include strategic domestic and international sales.
 Direct reports include National Sales Manager, North America, Independent Rep Groups, Distributors, Inside Sales, Customer Care, Marketing.
 Management duties include Customer Relationship Management, Market Development, Project Solutions, Product Development; Overall Marketing – Branding, Messaging, Digital Marketing and Advertising, Ads and Artifacts Development, Content Development, Website, AIA programs, Distribution.

 Earn Continuing Education Credit: